 Resources Produced by the Family Violence Council

-Comprehensive Report on Family Violence in San Francisco, 2011 (pdf): In this 3rd annual report, the Family Violence Council examines child abuse, domestic violence, and elder abuse in San Francisco.
-You can also view the 2010 and 2009 reports.
+Comprehensive Report on Family Violence in San Francisco FY 2012-13: In this 4th annual report, the Family Violence Council examines child abuse, domestic violence, and elder abuse in San Francisco.

 Child Abuse Intervention Program - Recommendations for Implementation: The Family Violence Council approved this proposal at the November 17, 2010 meeting.
 The CA Penal Code requires that counties have an intervention program for individuals convicted of criminal child abuse.
 This proposal provides a pathway toward program creation and implementation.

 At the July 17, 2008 meeting of the Family Violence Council, members used the Death Review Team Summary (Word) to clarify the discussion about the 3 San Francisco death review teams.
 For more information about San Francisco death reviews, view the minutes from this meeting.

 Click here for Family Violence Resources in San Francisco - Updated twice yearly by LEAP (Look to End Abuse Permanently) San Francisco, it provides valuable resources for providers looking for appropriate referrals for child, adult, and elder survivors of abuse.
 Resources include crisis intervention, shelter, counseling, and more.

 Mandated Reporting of Family Violence in San Francisco (pdf): This document can help service providers and law enforcement personnel understand who must report child abuse, domestic violence, and elder abuse, and how that reporting is done in San Francisco.